-If you’re a fan of the animated Disney and Pixar films, then you’ll fall in love with the magic of Disney’s Art of Animation Resort.
-This value hotel’s immersive theming takes inspiration from classic films, including “The Little Mermaid,” “The Lion King,” “Finding Nemo” and “Cars.”
-From detailed room decor to larger-than-life statues, Art of Animation is our top pick if you want to be surrounded by your favorite Disney characters — a perfect option for families with tadpoles and tadpoles at heart.
-In this guide, we’ll give you the low-down of everything you need to know about staying at Art of Animation, including all the frogtastic “deets” about accommodations, dining, amenities and transportation.
+If you’re a fan of animated Disney and Pixar films, then you’ll fall in love with the magic of Disney’s Art of Animation Resort.
+From detailed room decor to larger-than-life statues, Art of Animation is our top pick if you want to be surrounded by your favorite Disney characters — a perfect option for families with tadpoles and tadpoles at heart!
+In this guide, we’ll give you the low-down of everything you need to know about staying at Art of Animation, including accommodations, dining, amenities and transportation.

 Overview of Disney’s Art of Animation Resort

-- It is the only Disney value resort that is dog-friendly (a limit of two dogs for an additional fee of $50 per night).
+The newest of the Disney value resorts, Art of Animation is close to Disney's Hollywood Studios and EPCOT — you can easily hop on the Disney Skyliner for a fun gondola transportation!
+You can also walk over to Disney’s Pop Century Resort for extra fun.
+Plus, Art of Animation is the only Disney value resort that is dog-friendly (a limit of two dogs for an additional fee of $50 per night).
 We can bring our furry friend with us — dogs and frogs can be besties, ya know!

 Animation Hall is the main hub where you’ll find the main lobby and front desk, as well as the food court, gift shop and arcade.
 Bus transportation is located right outside of Animation Hall.
 Guests are highly encouraged to use the Direct-to-Room service via mobile check-in through the My Disney Experience app.
 You’ll receive your room number through a text message once the room is ready, so you don’t even have to visit the front desk!

 Disney’s Art of Animation Resort Rooms